dekarrin/ictiobus/docs/fishi-usage.md

 for its examples.

 FISHI specifies a lexer in `%%tokens` sections.
 Each `%%tokens` section has a series of entries.
-A series of entries may be preceeded by a `%state STATENAME` directive in it, which makes those entries be applied only when the lexer is in state `STATENAME`; otherwise, they will be defined for the default state and all other states as well.
+A series of entries may be preceded by a `%state STATENAME` directive, which makes those entries be applied only when the lexer is in state `STATENAME`; otherwise, they will be defined for the default state and all other states as well.

 Each entry starts with a regular expression, which must be the first thing on a line.
 The regular expression is given using the RE2 syntax used by Go's `regexp`